 On the other hand, The Clean Architecture goes slightly further in suggesting that the inner hexagon should be made up of 2 layers: the application layer, and the domain layer.
 The application layer defines the ports for communication with infrastructure, and actually implements the use cases by deferring to the domain layer, which is designed with DDD in mind.

 Application Business Rules vs. Enterprise Business Rules

 In The Clean Architecture nomenclature, the core domain layer implements the so-called “enterprise business rules”.
 As in DDD, it consists of entities, value objects, and domain services, which hold the domain knowledge and encode the associated logic that is central to the business.

 On the other hand, the so-called “application business rules” are more peripheral in that they specify how the application uses those core (enterprise) business rules in order to make it an application.
 They provide a facade that exposes the domain model to external clients, and define what this particular application can be used to do with the core domain model.
 That is, they define the use cases of the application.

-Application Services vs Domain Services
+Application Services vs. Domain Services

 Application services are the use cases and interfaces of the application layer in The Clean Architecture, or the ports of Hexagonal Architecture.
-They define the application’s interface so that external clients know what use cases the application consists of, and what infrastructure is required of it.
+They define the application’s interface such that external clients know what use cases the application consists of, and what infrastructure is required of it.